cosmos/modules/incubator/nft/docs/spec/01_concepts.md

 type NFT interface {
-  GetID() string                    // unique identifier of the NFT GetOwner() sdk.AccAddress         // gets owner account of the NFT SetOwner(address sdk.AccAddress) BaseNFT // gets owner account of the NFT GetTokenURI() string              // metadata field: URI to retrieve the of chain metadata of the NFT EditMetadata(tokenURI string) BaseNFT     // edit metadata of the NFT String() string                   // string representation of the NFT object }
+  GetID() string                    // unique identifier of the NFT GetOwner() sdk.AccAddress         // gets owner account of the NFT SetOwner(address sdk.AccAddress)  // gets owner account of the NFT GetTokenURI() string              // metadata field: URI to retrieve the of chain metadata of the NFT EditMetadata(tokenURI string)     // edit metadata of the NFT String() string                   // string representation of the NFT object }
 ```